evjrob/everettsprojects.com/_posts/2020-05-29-puzzling-poposal.md

         <li>2 + 3: Blue + Yellow = Green</li>
         <li>blanc: French for White</li>
       </ul>
-    Matching the colors to the faces of the Rubik's cube and then choosing the arrows located in the same square in order of the circle numbers gives the code: Up Up Down Down Left Right.
+    Matching the colors to the faces of the Rubik's cube and then choosing the arrows located in the same square in order of the circled numbers gives the code: Up Up Down Down Left Right.
   </p>
   <img src='/img/2020-05-29-puzzling-proposal/puzzle4solution.png'/>
   <p>